 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||41.2%|

 Online Heating, Ventilation, Air & Cooling Programs

-In the 2018-2019 academic year, 162 schools offered some type of heating, ventilation, air conditioning and refrigeration engineering technology/technician program.
+In 2020-2021, 187 schools offered a HVAC program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|